 Updated Hardware Submission

-Provide a response to 9.5 (g) and/or 9.5 (k) to 9.5 (g), as applicable to the item/s being submitted.
+Provide a response to 9.5 (g) and/or 9.5 (k) to 9.5 (o), as applicable to the item/s being submitted.

 Provide the updated or new gaming machine, a description, the method of connection, and details and reasons for the update.